 Payments of principal and interest on all series of bonds are to be provided from taxes levied on all properties within the District.
 Investment income realized by the Debt Service Fund from investment of idle funds will be used to pay outstanding bond principal and interest.
 The District is in compliance with the terms of its bond resolutions.

-At July 31, 2021, the District had authorized but unissued bonds in the amount of \$35,445,000 for water, sewer and drainage facilities and refunding of such bonds.
+At July 31, 2022, the District had authorized but unissued bonds in the amount of \$35,445,000 for water, sanitary sewer and drainage systems within the District and the refunding of such bonds.